ESWebbink/ESWebbink.github.io/README.md

 ### How to update the vizecon site in RStudio:
 - Build
 - Build website
-- Git
+- Go to Git Tab upper right (Git Tab)
-- Stage - check all boxes
+- Stage i.e., check all file boxes
+- Click the commit button in the Git tab
-- Commit message - describe
+- Write a Commit message - describe using the imperative
-- Commit
+- Commit the Message
 - Close mini window
 - Push - green arrow
 - Close mini window